Patrington Haven Leisure Park celebrates 35th anniversary

 Managing Director Guy Sparkes firmly believes the park’s committed team and loyal customers are the foundations of its success.

-He said: “We’ve seen a really strong five-year growth period and I put that down to belief, supporting the team and allowing them to be in charge of their own destinies.
+“We’ve seen a really strong five-year growth period and I put that down to belief, supporting the team and allowing them to be in charge of their own destinies.

 “A leisure park is only as good as its owners and its guests and we have some of the best.
 Our main aim is for all our customers to be proud of our team and our team to be proud of our customers.